 Native plant germination from natural recruitment was noted throughout the Tire Wash mitigation area.
-Native plants such as deerweed (Acmispon glaber), California sagebrush, telegraph weed (Heterotheca grandiflora), ladies' tobacco, and black sage (Salvia mellifera) were observed sprouting in the mitigation area.
-Native cover was estimated to be approximately 55 percent during the monitoring visit.
+Native plants such as deerweed (Acmispon glaber), California sagebrush (Artemisia californica), California encelia (Encelia californica), telegraph weed (Heterotheca grandiflora), and ladies' tobacco were observed sprouting in the mitigation area.
+Native cover was estimated to be approximately 50 percent during the monitoring visit.

-Nonnative weed cover in the Tire Wash mitigation area was estimated at approximately 5 percent, which is approximately the same percentage of nonnative cover that was observed during the previous monitoring visit.
+Nonnative weed cover in the Tire Wash mitigation area was estimated at approximately 2 percent, which is approximately 3 percent less than the percentage of nonnative cover that was observed during the previous monitoring visit.
 Nonnative species observed included black mustard and red-stemmed filaree (Erodium cicutarium).
-Most of the nonnative weeds observed in this mitigation area were just starting to germinate; however, some of the black mustard was starting to flower and will soon go to seed.
-These areas should be weeded prior to seed production.
-As weed abatement continues in the mitigation areas, it is anticipated that the seed bank of nonnative and invasive weeds will decrease; however, perennial pepperweed easily resprouts from rhizomatous roots that can be difficult to fully remove with hand tools.
+Most of the nonnative weeds observed in this mitigation area were just starting to germinate.
+As weed abatement continues in the mitigation areas, it is anticipated that the seed bank of nonnative and invasive weeds will decrease.